Owen Miller Player Props: Brewers vs. Tigers

-The Milwaukee Brewers and Owen Miller, who went 1-for-3 last time in action, take on Spencer Turnbull and the Detroit Tigers at American Family Field, Tuesday at 7:40 PM ET.
+Owen Miller -- hitting .296 with two doubles and two RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the Detroit Tigers, with Michael Lorenzen on the hill, on April 26 at 1:40 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Tigers.
+In his last game he had a one-hit showing (1-for-4) against the Tigers.

 Owen Miller Game Info & Props vs. the Tigers